alrojo/tensorflow-tutorial/download-and-setup/README.md

 Instructions for installing docker can be found [here](https://docs.docker.com/engine/installation/#installation), the instructions contains guides for most operating systems.

-## 2. Verify docker installation
+## 2. Using dockerhub

-After installion and veryfying the docker installation by running
+After installing docker you are ready to go!
+The docker image that you will use for this tutorial is an extension of TensorFlow's own nightly build docker image (with sklearn, wget, scikit-image etc.).

+Getting access to docker images on dockerhub (`hub.docker.com`) is easy!
+When choosing your docker image just type the dockerhub username followed by the project.
+In our case the username will be `alrojo` and the repository `tf-sklearn-cpu`, I encourage you to learn the fundamentals of docker, in the [project folder](https://hub.docker.com/r/alrojo/docker-whale/) (on docker hub) I have supplied the `Dockerfile` commands from which it was created.

+To run the docker type

 >docker run -it alrojo/tf-sklearn-cpu

-starts up a docker container from the `alrojo/tf-sklearn-cpu` image.
+this starts up a docker container from the `alrojo/tf-sklearn-cpu` image.
 Where `-it` is required for an interactive experience with the docker bash environment.
 To exit the interactive environment of the docker container type

 >exit

+(Don't worry!
+We need to rerun it with some other flags in just a moment.)

+## 3. Forwarding port

 As the docker system runs independent of your host system, we need to enable port forwarding (for jupyter notebook) and sharing of directories.